In the twelfth century Italy gradually took a key role in the trade with the

 The reason why the Genoese built such a high tower can be easily understood, by going up to its terrace.
 The tower allowed the view of the open sea beyond the hills and the buildings of Constantinople, so that the Genoese could early on distinguish between the arrival of their own ships from those of hostile fleets.

-View of the entrance to the Bosporus from Galata Tower
+View of the entrance to the Bosporus (left) and the Asian coast from the Galata Tower

 The Genoese influence in Galata gradually diminished, especially when in the XVIth century the Genoese fleet, led by Admiral Andrea Doria, supported Emperor Charles V in his fight against the Ottoman bases in northern Africa (capture of Tunis, 1535).
 Francis I, King of France sided with the Ottomans and his policy was in general followed by all the French rulers.
 This alliance led to France becoming the nation protecting the Catholic merchants living in the Ottoman Empire and there are signs of this influence in some coats of arms which can still be found in Galata.
-The French poet Andrea Chenier was born in Galata.
+The French poet André Chénier was born in Galata in 1762.

 Modern Istanbul and Kizkalesi

 The expansion of modern Istanbul continued beyond Pera and the skyline of the new quarters is a symbol of a roaring economy.
-The image shows in the foreground the little tower of Leander, controlling the entrance to the Bosporus.
-The tower rebuilt in the XVIIIth century was called by the Ottomans Kiz Kalesi, the maiden's tower (for another Kiz Kalesi click here).
+The image shows in the foreground the little tower of Leander (so named after a mythological tale), controlling the entrance to the Bosporus.
+The tower was rebuilt in the XVIIIth century and it was called by the Ottomans Kiz Kalesi, the maiden's tower (you may wish to see another Kiz Kalesi).

 Genoese families Campofregoso and Lomellini at the sides of that of Genoa; (right-above) Archangel Michael between the coats of arms of Genoa and the Doria family; (right-below) coats of arms of families Campofregoso and Spinola at the sides of that of Genoa